Masked-Kunsiquat/homelab-wiki/proxmox/server-setup.md

 # New Server Setup

-<p class="callout info">I'm going to use this page to list out the steps I typically take to set up a generic server.
+> I'm going to use this page to list out the steps I typically take to set up a generic server.
-I will eventually use this guide as an outline to build an Ansible role.</p>
+> I will eventually use this guide as an outline to build an Ansible role.
+{.is-info}

 <details id="bkmrk-create-the-user-crea"><summary>Create the User</summary>